 Why Choose Safe + Sound?

-- Nineteen years experience in first aid training industry, offering public, private group and onsite classes
+- Twenty plus years experience in first aid training industry, offering public, private group and onsite classes

 - Training Partner for the Canadian Red Cross First Aid Program

 - Responsible for Red Cross National Accounts in Tri-Cities area